italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

     for IETF attribute rx-channel-power-max, use
       rx-channel-power-max (no change)

-    for ITU-T attribute "Minimum (residual) chromatic dispersion", use residual-chromatic-dispersion-min
+    for ITU-T attribute "Min (residual) chromatic dispersion", use residual-chromatic-dispersion-min

     for IETF attribute "max-central-frequency", use